Research Topic

 This page provides you an overview of our research specific to Accounts & Self-Service.
 All of this research is available as part of Baymard Premium.

-To accompany the usability test sessions we’ve also benchmarked 214 top-grossing US and European e-commerce sites across the 90+ Accounts & Self-Service usability guidelines.
-This has resulted in a benchmark database with 7,000+ Accounts & Self-Service elements manually reviewed and scored by Baymard’s team of UX researchers, along with more than 5,000+ categorized best and worst practice implementation examples from leading e-commerce sites (all categorized and performance verified).
+To accompany the usability test sessions we’ve also benchmarked 244 top-grossing US and European e-commerce sites across 110+ research-based Accounts & Self-Service UX parameters.
+This has resulted in a benchmark database with 8,000+ Accounts & Self-Service elements manually reviewed and scored by Baymard’s team of UX researchers, along with 6,000+ categorized best and worst practice implementation examples from leading e-commerce sites (all categorized and performance verified).

 The UX performance scores from our Accounts & Self-Service and Mobile Customer Accounts UX benchmarks are plotted in the interactive scatterplot above.